Manchester City striker Erling Haaland scored 62 goals in 67 Bundesliga appearances across a wrecking-ball stint with Borussia Dortmund.

 Haaland's DFB Cup record isn't too shabby, either.
 In eight matches, he helped himself to eight goals, including two in the 2020/21 final win over RB Leipzig.
 Throw in his one effort in two DFL Supercups, and that's 86 goals in 89 competitive outings for Die Schwarzgelben.
 At the same juncture in his BVB career, Lewandowski had scored 39 times - and was three years older.

-"If he keeps working at it, Haaland can be the best striker in the world," said Lewandowski, who currently has that particular title under lock and key.
+"If he keeps working at it, Haaland can be the best striker in the world," said Lewandowski, who clearly knows what he is talking about.
 "He's still young, but he's already scored a lot of goals.
 You can see it in his eyes how hungry he is to score goals.
 He's a huge talent."

 Understatement of the year.
-At 21, Haaland is a scorer of 155 senior goals in 203 appearances for club and country.
+By the time he joined City at the age of 21, Haaland had plundered 155 senior goals in 203 appearances for club and country.
 No player has smashed through the 100-career-goals barrier on European soil at a younger age.
 In modern circles, only Neymar reached treble figures for goals sooner, albeit for Santos in Brazil.

-A physical specimen combining the brute force of Cyberdyne Systems Model 101 and the speed of the T-1000 Advanced Prototype - Haaland has been clocked running a Bundesliga fifth-fastest 22.39 mph - the Haalandator has 20 goals to show for his first 21 caps for his country.
+A physical specimen combining the brute force of Cyberdyne Systems Model 101 and the speed of the T-1000 Advanced Prototype - Haaland clocked an incredible 22.56 mph, putting him in the top 10 fastest players in Bundesliga history - the Haalandator has 21 goals to show for his first 23 caps for his country.

 If he manages to continue replicating his Dortmund average of nearly a goal every game (0.97) for City and Norway, we might just be talking about a Golden Boot winner in the making - not to mention a future world's best striker.